-- What do you love about the arts in Melbourne? - What does a bold and inspirational creative city look like? - How should the City of Melbourne encourage arts and creativity?
+- · What do you love about the arts in Melbourne? - What does a bold and inspirational creative city look like? - How should the City of Melbourne encourage arts and creativity?

 Overall, this community engagement proved to be an enriching and inspiring process.
 Melburnians welcomed the opportunity to debate the future direction of the arts in their city.
-One thousand people contributed to the conversation, and 1200 individual contributions were received.
+One thousand people contributed to the conversation, and 1,200 individual contributions were received.

 The open-ended nature of the questions led to very varied and often richly detailed responses.
-In the final stage of the engagement process, an Arts Strategy Citizens' Assembly - a one-day workshop for 35 stakeholders selected by ballot - debated and refined the main themes that had emerged from the consultation phase.
+In the final stage of the engagement process, an Arts Strategy Citizens' Assembly, a one-day workshop for 35 stakeholders selected by ballot, debated and refined the main themes that had emerged from the consultation phase.

-This strategy's goals and commitments, detailed in part two, have been distilled from all the things we heard during the engagement process.
-They provide the strategic direction for the City's initiatives and investment in the arts for the next three years.
+This goals and commitments of this arts strategy were distilled from all the things we heard during the engagement process.
+They provide the strategic direction for City of Melbourne initiatives and investment in the arts for the next three years.